 Important Voyage Logistics:

 Trip Planning: This trip commences in and returns to Santiago, Chile.
 It is recommended that you arrive at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home and trip departure time.
-From Santiago, you'll fly to Stanley in the Falkland Islands via a special charter flight (see Rate Notes).
+From Santiago, you'll fly to Stanley in the Falkland Islands via a special charter flight (See Additional Costs).
 At the conclusion of the trip, you'll fly from Stanley back to Santiago.
-A transfer from the airport to a central downtown location is provided.
 It is advised that you book your outward flight from late afternoon/early evening onward—or consider spending a night in Santiago—to avoid missed connections.

-Luggage Limits: Different luggage limits apply to the special charter flight between Santiago and Stanley.
+Luggage Limits: Different luggage limits apply to the special charter flights between Santiago and Stanley.
 Please observe a limit of 20-kg / 44-lb for checked baggage and 5-kg / 11-lb for carry-on baggage.
 There is no facility to purchase excess luggage on this flight.
-Excess baggage can be stored in Santiago for the duration of your voyage for a small fee.
+Excess baggage can be stored for the duration of your voyage for a small fee.
 Please contact ExpeditionTrips for details.